-The Mayfair factory proved too small for the expanding company, and a new factory was opened in South Lambeth, Vauxhall in 1887.
+The Mayfair site proved too small for the expanding company, and a new factory was opened in South Lambeth, Vauxhall in 1887.

 Brand & Co products received royal warrants from Edward VII, George VI, the Tsarina of Russia and the Empress of Germany.

 Sales of A1 were such that Brand & Co struggled to meet demand, and so the company never actively sought out export markets.
-Gilbert Heublein (1849 – 1937), a German-born spirits distributor based in Connecticut, visited England and encountered A1 sauce.
-Impressed, after much effort he acquired the exclusive US distribution rights from 1894.
+Gilbert Heublein (1849 – 1937), a German-born Connecticut spirits distributor, visited England and encountered A1 sauce.
+He was impressed, and after much effort he acquired the exclusive US distribution rights to A1 sauce from 1894.

-A 1895 Heublein advertisement claimed that A1 held over 50 percent of the British sauce market.
+A Heublein advertisement in 1895 claimed that A1 held over 50 percent of the British bottled sauce market.
 It was described as a milder version of Worcestershire sauce.

-By 1906 Brand & Co had 200 employees, about 80 of which were women.
+Brand & Co had 200 employees, about 80 of which were women, by 1906.
 Facilities for the staff were excellent, with a canteen, a smoking room and a club room.
 The company processed about six tons of meat every day.

-Brand & Co Ltd was formed to acquire the business from the partnership in 1907.
+Brand & Co was established as a private limited company to acquire the business from the partnership in 1907.
 The company continued to be run by the children, and later grandchildren, of Mason and Dence.